Conflict-of-interest editing on Wikipedia: 2020s

 In August 2024, Portland, Oregon city commissioner and mayoral candidate Rene Gonzalez spent $6,400 of city funds to spruce up the commissioner's page.
 The campaign used public funds to hire a consultant, WhiteHatWiki, to advise on how to get Gonzalez's page changed.
 Wikipedia edit requests were submitted by commissioner's policy advisor Harrison Kass.
 City's auditor found the use of city funds to hire a contractor to assist with editing Wikipedia and using staff time violated campaign finance regulations.

 In August 2025, one of the largest self-promotion campaigns in Wikipedia's history was uncovered, in which a network of around 200 sock puppet accounts created or edited articles in 335 languages to promote composer David Woodard.
 This had been active for over a decade.
 It was suggested that the accounts were likely to have been operated by Woodard or people close to him.
 Following an investigation by a user that later wrote about their findings in the English Wikipedia's newsletter, The Signpost, Wikipedia stewards and local communities deleted over 300 articles and banned associated accounts.

 In September 2025, a Law.com article covered conflict-of-interest editing by law firms, including Latham & Watkins and Milbank.

+In November 2025, The Verge reported on potential conflict-of-interest editing regarding Wikipedia content about Jeffrey Epstein, from 2010 and onward.
+Further, in early 2026, a report from The Bureau of Investigative Journalism said that Peter Mandelson’s Wikipedia page was edited repeatedly by an anonymous user who was later banned for making paid edits.
+The edits to Mandelson’s page downplayed his support of Epstein.
+The user, who claimed to be a “news junkie”, also tried to remove the fact that Mandelson was one of the UK's shortest-serving ambassadors.